devtron-labs/devtron/docs/user-guide/creating-application/deployment-template.md

 Custom charts are added by users with `super admin` permission from the [Custom charts](../global-configurations/custom-charts.md) section.

 You can select the available custom charts from the drop-down list.
+You can also view the description of the custom charts in the list.

 ![Select custom chart](https://devtron-public-asset.s3.us-east-2.amazonaws.com/custom-charts/use-custom-chart.png)